I was up late last night teaching a new puppy how to go up and downstairs, which means you got to put your hands on a puppy's butt.

 They thought that whoever got the flyers would shut up.

-You imagine that somebody went to Walter Cronkite and said, hey Walter, uh, we at CBS, we're gonna start charging people 25 grand, 250 grand to put you and these people together with uh Lyndon Johnson.
+You imagine if somebody went to Walter Cronkite said, hey, Walter, we at CBS, we're going to start charging people 25 grand, 250 grand to put you and these people together with Lyndon Johnson.

-Speaking of uh all of this, an agreement between the McClatchy Company and its banks puts the country's third largest newspaper chain at risk of defaulting on its debt by the end of the year, according to uh credit analysts.
+Speaking of all of this, an agreement between the McClatchy Company and its banks puts the country's third-largest newspaper chain at risk of defaulting on its debt by the end of the year, according to credit analysts.

-If that happens, Bank of America and other creditors could either slow a show leniency and rework the terms of their agreement, or push the publisher of 30 newspapers, including the Miami Herald and the Sacramento Bee, into bankruptcy.
+If that happens, Bank of America and other creditors could either slow, show leniency and rework the terms of their agreement or push the publisher of 30 newspapers, including the Miami Herald and the Sacramento Bee, into bankruptcy.

 A lot of it depends on the economy.

-If internet advertising and print advertising rebounds before McClatchy manages to avoid tripping its covenants, then maybe it's one newspaper chain that survived the recession, certainly within the realm of possibility.
+If internet advertising and print advertising rebounds before McClatchy manages to avoid tripping its covenants, then maybe it's one newspaper chain that survives the recession, certainly within the realm of possibility.

 Screw that to start selling access.